jmpellizzer/Automatic-Out-of-Office-replies/README.md

 3. Expand **Set Time zone** variable and set the **Time Zone** in the **Value** box `Example: CEST`
 4. Click **Save**

+### To turn on/off a Power Automation flow:
+1. Select the Power Automation flow under **My Flows**
+2. Click the three dots vertically aligned for the desired automation, once selected
+3. Click **Turn off**
+4. To turn it back on, repeat the steps and select **Turn on** for step 3

 ## Additional information
 - Signature template doesn't need any updates